plone/volto/docs/source/configuration/environmentvariables.md

 window.env.RAZZLE_MY_VARIABLE
 ```

+For more detailed information about environment variables and other configurations, you can refer to the [Razzle Documentation](https://razzlejs.org/docs/environment-variables).

 ## Runtime environment variables

 All the environment variables that are configurable work at runtime, not only at build time.
 This works since Volto 13 onwards.